ralna/GALAHAD/doc/Python/lpa.rst

 regularization subproblems, and is most suitable for problems involving a large number of unknowns $x$.

-See Section 4 of $GALAHAD/doc/lpb.pdf for a brief description of the method employed and other details.
+See Section 4 of $GALAHAD/doc/lpa.pdf for a brief description of the method employed and other details.

+**N.B.** The package is simply a sophisticated interface to the HSL package LA04, and requires that a user has obtained the latter.
+LA04 is not included in GALAHAD but is available without charge to recognised academics, see http://www.hsl.rl.ac.uk/catalogue/la04.html.
+If LA04 is unavailable, the interior- point linear programming package ``lpb`` is an alternative.

 matrix storage
 --------------